AHA Program: A Look Back at the Building Relationships Module with Ex-Student Ambassador, Tianah.

 While we need to be all inclusive of diversity, we also need to develop the skills to communicate with individuals from different and varying backgrounds.

-Ex-Student Ambassador, Tianah, provides her insight on the 2019-20 Internship 'Building Relationships' Module.
+Ex-Student Ambassador, Tianah, provides her insight on the 2019-20 ERA AHA Program 'Building Relationships' Module.

 Classes: Communicating with Different Cultures

 We started off with an activity that was scenario based where 2 contradicting beliefs or statements were written on the board and each of us needed to decide which we agreed with more and move to a specific side of the room depending on our answer.
 This shows us, even in such a small group of people who are all around the same age and have similar interests, how different we all think and the different beliefs we have.

 The second activity of the day involved us pairing up with a classmate and asking them questions about their culture, ethnicity as well as general beliefs, past life experiences etc.

 It was about knowing which questions to ask to be able to learn more about a person and get them to open up and feel comfortable.